cockroachdb/docs/v21.2/node-shutdown.md

 - Membership on the decommissioned node should have changed from `active` to `decommissioned`.

-The decommissioned node will no longer be visible in the DB Console.
+Once the node completes decommissioning, it will appear in the list of [**Recently Decommissioned Nodes**](ui-cluster-overview-page.html#decommissioned-nodes) in the DB Console.

 ### Recommission nodes